cosmos/cosmos/WHITEPAPER.md

 The first blockchain in this network will be the Cosmos Hub.
 The Cosomos Hub connects to many other blockchains (or _zones_) via a novel inter-blockchain communication protocol.
-The Cosmos Hub tracks numerous token types, and keeps record of the total number of tokens in each connected zone.
-Tokens can be transferred from one zone to another, securely and quickly, without the need for a liquid exchange between zones, because all inter-zone coin transfers go through the Cosmos Hub.
+The Cosmos Hub tracks numerous token types and keeps record of the total number of tokens in each connected zone.
+Tokens can be transferred from one zone to another securely and quickly without the need for a liquid exchange between zones, because all inter-zone coin transfers go through the Cosmos Hub.

-This architecture solves so many problems that the blockchain space faces today, including application interoperability, scalability, and seamless upgradability.
+This architecture solves many problems that the blockchain space faces today, such as application interoperability, scalability, and seamless upgradability.
 For example, zones derived from Bitcoind, Go-Ethereum, CryptoNote, ZCash, or any blockchain system can be plugged into the Cosmos Hub.
 These zones allow Cosmos to scale infinitely to meet global transaction demand.
-And, zones are a great fit for a distributed exchange, which will be supported as well.
+Zones are also a great fit for a distributed exchange, which will be supported as well.

 Cosmos is not just a single distributed ledger, and the Cosmos Hub isn't a walled garden or the center of its universe.
-We are designing a protocol for an open network of distributed legers that can serve as a new foundation for our future financial systems, based on principles of cryptography, sound economics, consensus theory, transparency, and accountability.
+We are designing a protocol for an open network of distributed legers that can serve as a new foundation for future financial systems, based on principles of cryptography, sound economics, consensus theory, transparency, and accountability.

-### Tendermint-BFT DPoS
+### Tendermint-BFT

-The Cosmos Hub is the first public blockchain in the Cosmos Network powered by Tendermint's BFT consensus algorithm.
+The Cosmos Hub is the first public blockchain in the Cosmos Network, powered by Tendermint's BFT consensus algorithm.
 The Tendermint open-source project was born in 2014 to address the speed, scalability, and environmental issues of Bitcoin's proof-of-work consensus algorithm.
-By utilizing and improving upon proven BFT algorithms developed at MIT in 1988, the Tendermint team was first to conceptually demonstrate a proof-of-stake cryptocurrency that addresses the nothing-at-stake problem suffered by first-gen proof-of-stake cryptocurrencies such as NXT and BitShares.
+By using and improving upon proven BFT algorithms developed at MIT in 1988[NEEDS SOURCE], the Tendermint team was the first to conceptually demonstrate a proof-of-stake cryptocurrency that addresses the nothing-at-stake problem suffered by first-generation proof-of-stake cryptocurrencies such as NXT and BitShares.

 Today, practically all Bitcoin mobile wallets use trusted servers to provide